-The Undergraduate Surgical program is comprised of a Core surgical block, and a Peri-Op block.
+The Undergraduate Surgical program is comprised of a Core Surgery block and a Subspecialty block.

-The Core Surgical Clerkship rotation is 6 weeks long.
+The Core Surgery Clerkship rotation is 6 weeks long.
 This is a mandatory rotation for all students and successful completion is a requirement for graduation and MCC licensure.
-The Core rotations include a combination of two of either General Surgery, Orthopaedic Surgery, or Urology.
+The core rotations include a combination of two of either General Surgery, Orthopaedic Surgery, or Urology.
 The purpose of this experience is:

 • For students to put into practice the knowledge and skills that they have acquired during the pre-clinical years that relates to surgical principles and to the various surgical disciplines